shi-weili/dorkShop-Paint-with-Shader/README.md

 ## Software guidelines:

-We are going to edit and test our shaders in the online glslEditor (http://patriciogonzalezvivo.com/ 2016/glslEditor/).
-An instance of it can be accessed via http://patriciogonzalezvivo.com/2015/ thebookofshaders/edit.html#02/hello_world.frag.
+We are going to edit and test our shaders in the online [glslEditor](http://patriciogonzalezvivo.com/ 2016/glslEditor/).
+An instance of it can be accessed via [http://editor.thebookofshaders.com](http://editor.thebookofshaders.com).
 It is recommended that you use it in Chrome or Firefox (Safari is less stable).

 If you want to go through the process of integrating shader into openFrameworks/Unity projects, it is recommended that you use a Mac and have these platforms installed.